kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/item-templates-in-visual-studio-2015.md

 title: Item Templates in Visual Studio 2015
 created: 8/9/2016 5:46:49 PM
 published: 8/10/2016 5:46:49 AM
+lead: A practical guide to creating and implementing custom item templates in Visual Studio 2015, with tips for handling non-code files and troubleshooting common issues.
 tags: [blog, visual-studio, templates, development-tools]
 ---